aws-cloudformation/aws-cloudformation-resource-providers-awsutilities-commandrunner/README.md

         Description: The output of the CommandRunner.
         Value: !GetAtt Command.Output
 ```
+In the above example, `sed -n 1p` prints only the first line from the response returned by `aws s3 ls`.
+To get the bucket name, `sed -n 1p` pipes the response to `cut -d " " -f3`, which chooses the third element in the array created after splitting the line delimited by a space.

 Only the property `Command` is required, while `Role`, `LogGroup`, `SubnetId` and `SecurityGroupId` are not required and have defaults.